mage-ai/mage-ai/README_dev.md

 ./scripts/start.sh default_repo
 ```

-The name `default_repo` could technically be anything, but bare in mind, if you decide to change it, please also add it to the `.gitignore` file.
+The name `default_repo` could technically be anything, but if you decide to change it, be sure to add it to the `.gitignore` file.
+You're now ready to contribute!

 See this [video](https://youtu.be/mxKh2062sTc?si=5GW_mKF5jOpGEO3I) for further guidance and instructions.

-You're now ready to contribute!

-Any time you'd like to build, just run `./scripts/dev.sh default_repo` to run the development Docker container.
+Any time you'd like to build, just run `./scripts/dev.sh default_repo` to run the development containers.

-Any changes you make, backend or frontend, will be reflected in this development instance.
+Any changes you make, backend or frontend, will be reflected in the development instance.

 Our pre-commit & pre-push hooks will run when you make a commit/push to check style, etc.